jeremy-donson/git-repo-stats/README.md

-# TRACK + REPORT ON GIT REPO SIZE
+# TRACK + REPORT ON GIT REPO SIZE (automate via hook)

-⚠️  Warning: CODE BLOAT IS A BAD SIGN
+⚠️  Warning: CODE BLOAT IS A BAD SIGN!!

 ## Table of Contents